probonopd/static-tools/README.md

 ## How to build static binaries

+* Build inside an Alpine Linux chroot (which gives us many dependencies from the system)
 * Build verbose (e.g., `make -j$(nproc) VERBOSE=1`)
 * Look for the gcc command that produces the executable (`-o name_of_the_executable`)
 * Replace `gcc` with `gcc -static`